WARRICK 1621 (Griseofulvin (ultramicrocrystalline) 250 mg)

 Pill imprint WARRICK 1621 has been identified as Griseofulvin (ultramicrocrystalline) 250 mg.

-Griseofulvin is used in the treatment of tinea capitis; dermatophytosis; tinea barbae; tinea corporis; onychomycosis, fingernail (and more), and belongs to the drug class miscellaneous antifungals.
+Griseofulvin is used in the treatment of tinea capitis; dermatophytosis; onychomycosis, toenail; onychomycosis, fingernail; tinea barbae (and more), and belongs to the drug class miscellaneous antifungals.
 Risk cannot be ruled out during pregnancy.
-Griseofulvin 250 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Griseofulvin 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 More about griseofulvin